 Congrats on your engagement!
 I’m assuming that is why you’re visiting.
 If you’re helping someone plan a wedding. give yourself a high five for being a cool friend/relative.
 Planning a wedding can be a huge undertaking, and often one of the most stressful events of a woman’s life.
-Once the initial of “high” of getting engaged wears off, you’re left with the realities of wedding planning.
+Once the initial “high” of getting engaged wears off, you’re left with a beautiful new piece of jewellery (white gold engagement rings are my personal favourite if your other half has asked for inspiration and you’re not sure what to suggest) but you’re also left with the realities of wedding planning.
 Today I’m going to chat a little bit about wedding planning.
 I’m in the midst of planning my own wedding, and I want to share my journey and advice.
 I’ve included a few free printables to help you get started.
 In the weeks and months ahead there will be more printables, advice from industry professionals, money saving tips, and a few surprise giveaways to help make your wedding planning as smooth as possible.

 There are a few basic things you need to consider when you begin wedding planning.
 You’ll need to set a date.
 I would consult your immediate family and potential bridal party first.
 Schedules are crazy and you need to make sure that important people don’t already have something planned for your tentative date.